ParsaMemarzade/Remove-Request/README.md

-you can remove all your unanswered requests in instagram with this bot. add your username and password in (info.py) and run (request.py). program will open the mSEdge and delete one by one of your requests.
+you can remove all your unanswered requests on Instagram with this bot. add your username and password in (info.py) and run (request.py). the program will open the mSEdge and delete one by one of your requests.